jmwanderer/docworker/README.md

 Open: http://localhost:5000/?authkey=<access_key>

-Note: Login by email is more work to setup.
-To use the system in test mode, simply add the access key to the URL for the initial connection.
+Note: The login by email feature requires additional effort for setup.
+To use the system in test mode, simply follow the above patters and include the test users access key to the URL for the initial connection with a web browser.

 ## Test